helxplatform/heal-data-munger/nida_datashare/README.md

 ```

 ## Execute the Bash Script
-At the repository root, run `bash activate.sh` to run the bash script.
+At the repository root, run `bash convert.sh` to run the bash script.

 ### Bash Script Arguments
 The bash script is a wrapper for running the python script (`nida_dictreader.py`) on input data dictionary files with varying arguments.
 To understand the arguments that can be specified, run `python3 nida_dictreader.py --help` at the command line.